iotdomain/iotdomain-standard/iotconnect-standard.md

 | timestamp    | string    | **required** | timestamp of the value ISO8601 "YYYY-MM-DDTHH:MM:SS.sssTZ" |
 | unit         | string    | optional     | unit of value type, if applicable |
 | value        | string    | **required** | value in string format |

-The signature is created by encrypting a hash of the message content using its private key.
-See more in the 'signing' section.

 Example of a publication on zone-1/openzwave/6/\$latest/temperature/0: